Fourth Week in Epiphany – Wednesday

 What a pattern for old Christians!
 They look back upon a long pathway of life which they have traversed.
 Soon they must pass through the valley of death to their eternal home, where heavenly praises resound, where all the wonders of God’s grace are seen and fully known, where the glory of God shall be upon them.
 But before the day of their departure from this earthly life, what better thing can they do than to compass God’s altar, publish with the voice of thanksgiving, and tell of all His wondrous works?

 Such Christians truly love the habitation of God’s house, the place where His honor dwelleth, yea, where they find Jesus with great joy in His Word and Sacrament.
-Oh, may God grant His Holy Spirit to all old Christians, that, leaning upon their staff, if need be, they regularly attend services in the house of God.
-And oh! may they also pray, and speak of Jesus to their relatives, fellow Christians, and to other contrite sinners.
+Oh, may God grant a rich measure of His Holy Spirit, working through His Word, to all old Christians, that, leaning upon their staff, if need be, they regularly attend services in the house of God.
+And, oh, may they also pray, and speak of Jesus to their relatives, fellow Christians, and to other contrite sinners.
 This is a fitting custom for aged pilgrims who are approaching their heavenly goal. – Likewise, however, young Christians ought also to be found where God would equip them for the perilous way through this life to heaven.

-PRAYER. – Lord God, Heavenly Father, grant me, I beg Thee, Thy Holy Spirit, that I may publish with the voice of thanksgiving, and tell of all the wondrous works which Thou hast done for our salvation and wilt do for our eternal happiness, and that I may love the habitation of Thy house, and the place where Thine honor dwelleth.
+PRAYER. – Lord God, Heavenly Father, grant me, I beg Thee, a rich measure of Thy Holy Spirit, working through Thy Word, that I may publish with the voice of thanksgiving, and tell of all the wondrous works which Thou hast done for our salvation and wilt do for our eternal happiness, and that I may love the habitation of Thy house, and the place where Thine honor dwelleth.
 And there graciously bestow me, O God, blessings from on high, that I may know my Savior ever better, and believe in Him ever more firmly, and finally finish my course joyfully, and through Him enter my eternal home.
 Amen.

 His sov’reign power, without our aid,